Ramkiranch/Enrollment_php/README.md

 # Enrollment_php

-This is the production code to load the newly enrolled recipient data into the tbl_enrollment table of CHECK_Enrollment_db database.
+This is the production code to load the newly enrolled recipient data into the 'tbl_enrollment' table of 'CHECK_Enrollment_db' database.